bernardocarvalho/MARTe2/Docs/User/source/tutorial/epics/epics2/epics2.rst

 EPICS example 2
 ---------------

-After having seen the previous example where information was stored in a file, next we will see an application which monitors some outputs of the system using EPICSv3, also storing data in a file in some cases.
+After having seen the previous example where information was stored in a file, next we will see an application which monitors some outputs of the system using EPICSv3, also storing data in a file.

 This are the Real Time components for this example: